bbc/childrens-games-starter-pack/docs/tech-review.md

 characters, underscores ( _ ) and dashes ( - ).

 * **og. usage**:
-An automated check to compliment the manual code check.
-It may fail if the release files are minfiied and the og. variable has been obscured.
+A somewhat obsolete check that effectively just confirms that gmi-platform.js has been incorporated.

 * **iStats calls**:
 The game must send 'action_name=game_loaded' once, when the game is loaded.